JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 #### Stealth

-Covers activites related to sneaking, hiding from others, moving quietly, ambushing an opponent, performing actions unnoticed, ect...
+Covers activities related to sneaking, hiding from others, moving quietly, ambushing an opponent, performing actions unnoticed, ect...

 Examples include sneaking past a group of city watchmen, hiding within a bush, moving through the forest without stepping on any twigs, remaining motionless as your victim walks into your ambush, snatching a nobleman's coin pouch unnoticed.